 |Accessibility||It is primarily accessed through MR (Map Reduce) jobs.||You can access it through shell commands or client APIs in Java, REST, Avro, or Thrift.|

-In overall conclusion, both HDFS and HBase have wonderful technologies on their own.
+Overall, HDFS and HBase have excellent technologies on their own.
 The creators created HDFS and HBase to store the Big Data and make it easy to access and compute them.
 Both HDFS and HBase go side by side as one HDFS reserves the data, and the other one, HBase, puts a schema on the data on how to store and retrieve it later for the client’s usage.

 This is a guide to HDFS vs HBase.
-Here we have covered HDFS vs HBase head to head comparisons, key differences along with infographics and comparison table.
+Here we have discussed HDFS vs HBase head-to-head comparison, key differences, and a comparison table.
 You may also look at the following articles to learn more –